awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 When we pause an account's ability to send email, we always send information about the reasons for the sending pause to the owner of that account\.
 Refer to the email we sent to the owner of the related account for more information\.

 You should address the issues with the related account first\.
-After you implement changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+After you implement changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 Provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
 If we agree that the changes you've made appropriately address the issue, we cancel the review period or remove the sending pause from your account\.

 ## Spamtrap Notification<a name="reputationdashboard-spamtrap"></a>